MyPortugalHoliday.com

 Related articles: Obidos Introduction - Day trip to Obidos

-Porta da Vila: The main entrance gate, featuring a beautiful chapel lined with 18th-century azulejo tiles.
+1. Porta da Vila: The main entrance to the town, hiding a small chapel lined with beautiful 18th-century azulejo tiles.

-Town Walls: 1.5km of walkable fortifications offering panoramic views over the town and surrounding countryside.
+2. Town Walls: 1.5km of walkable fortifications that encircle the town and offer the best views of the surrounding countryside.

-Ginjinha d'Óbidos: A sweet cherry liqueur traditionally served in edible chocolate cups, sold from stalls along Rua Direita.
+3. Ginjinha d'Óbidos: A sweet cherry liqueur served in edible chocolate cups, sold from stalls along the main street.
+Worth trying at least once, and then buying a bottle to take home.

-Igreja de Santa Maria: The town's principal church, built in the Renaissance style and the site of a royal wedding in 1444.
+6. Igreja de Santa Maria: The town's principal church, rebuilt in the Renaissance style and the site of a royal wedding in 1444.

-Pelourinho de Óbidos: A 15th-century granite pillory standing in Praça de Santa Maria.
+7. Pelourinho de Óbidos: A 15th-century granite pillory standing in the main square, once used for public punishment.

-Aqueduto de Óbidos: A 16th-century aqueduct featuring 127 arches, still supplying water to the town's fountains.
+8. Aqueduto de Óbidos: A graceful 16th-century aqueduct of 127 arches, still feeding some of the town's historic fountains.

-Santuário do Senhor Jesus da Pedra: A striking hexagonal Baroque church located just outside the town walls.
+9. Santuário do Senhor Jesus da Pedra: An unusual hexagonal Baroque church just outside the walls, easily missed if you are not looking for it.

-Museu Municipal de Óbidos: An 18th-century manor housing local art and historical artefacts.
+10. Museu Municipal de Óbidos: A small museum in an 18th-century manor, home to local art and historical pieces.

-Igreja de São Pedro: A Baroque and Neoclassical church containing the tomb of the painter Josefa de Óbidos.
+11. Igreja de São Pedro: A Baroque and Neoclassical church that holds the tomb of Óbidos' most famous painter, Josefa de Óbidos.

 Legend: